gradiuscypher/screeps/README.md

 # Tasks
 ## Current Work
+* allocation calculation is giving one container
+* find_energy_source MAX_ENERGY needs to be calculated
+* harvesters should clean up energy on the ground
 * emergency harvester spawning doesnt work cuz I still spawn other creeps which increases the overall creep count past 2
 * load balance find_energy_source
 * detailed logs to keep track of whats going on, can store in DD